patrickfrey/mewa/doc/glossary.md

 Counter that is incremented for every production in the grammar marked with the operators **>>** or **{}**.
 The **scope-step** defines the start and the end of the **scope** assigned to productions by the scope operator **{}**.
 A **scope** starts with the scope-step counter value when first entering a state with a production marked as **{}** and ends with one step after the value of the **scope-step** after exit (**reduction** in the context of the parser).

 ## Constructor
 A constructor implements the constructon of an object representing a type.
-It is either a structure describing the initial construction of the object or a function describing the derivation of an object from the constructor result of the derived type.
+It is either a structure describing the initial construction of the object or a function describing the derivation of an object from the constructor of the derived type.

 ### Ctor/Dtor
 To prevent a mess in the glossary we refer to a constructor of an object in the programming language our compiler translates as *ctor*.
 The corresponding destructor is called *dtor".